vector-of-bool/bpt/docs/guide/terms.rst

     Test dependencies are declared using the :yaml:`test-dependencies` property in |bpt.yaml|.

+  common dependencies

+    The *common dependencies* of a `project` are the `dependencies <dependency>` that appear at the top-level of the project's |bpt.yaml| file.
+(Refer:
+    :ref:`proj.dependencies`)

+    These dependencies are added as direct dependencies of every `library` in the project, whether that is the `default library` or each library in the :ref:`proj.libraries` array.

+    The *common test-dependencies* are the similar but apply only to the libraries' `test dependencies <test dependency>`.
+(Refer:
+    :ref:`proj.test-dependencies`)

   package ID

     A *package ID* is a string that identifies a package.
 It is composed of the